-Makotako is the home of the Xorian navy and over 35,000 people.
+Makotako is the home of the once Xorian navy and over 25,000 people.
 It is an important trade point for ships in the Caspian and is also the only significant opposition to the navy of Lordodo.
 The Persians also field a navy, but it is woefully underequipped and badly trained.
 The other possible opponents, Poseidon’s undersea monsters, are few because the Caspian Sea is not connected to his home waters of the Mediterranean and because of Cecilia’s heroic genocide.
-The only know way for Poseidon’s forces to get to the Caspian without teleportation is to enter the mouth of Charybdis near Sicily and exit out at Jovy’s Spitoon.
+The only known way for Poseidon’s forces to get to the Caspian without teleportation is to enter the mouth of Charybdis near Sicily and exit out at Jovy’s Spitoon.

 Makotako was initially an independent trading city, transporting goods between the wider world and the elves of Bigby’s Forest.
 Approximately 100 years ago Amazons conquered the city.
 When the Amazons joined the Xorians, Makotako was briefly independent once more before King Jevaninada I conquered it with his superior land forces.
 He slowly imposed Xorian law on the public giving them time to adjust and poured money into the local economy by paying for the formation of the navy.
 The navy now contains close to one hundred biremes.